Bloody Christmas Eve in Ochotnica Dolna

-Bloody Christmas Eve in Ochotnica Dolna – symbolic name given to pacification of the Ochotnica Dolna village (currently Lesser Poland voivodeship, Nowy Targ County), made by German Occupiers in the last months of World War II.
-23 of December 1944 members of SS murdered 56 residents of Ochotnica Dolna and partially burnt the village.
-The name "Bloody Christmas Eve" refers to Eve of the Christmas, that previously was celebrated on 23rd of December.
+Bloody Christmas Eve in Ochotnica Dolna – symbolic name given to the pacification of the Ochotnica Dolna village (currently Lesser Poland voivodeship, Nowy Targ County), made by German Occupiers in the last months of World War II.
+23 December 1944 members of SS murdered 56 residents of Ochotnica Dolna and partially burnt the village.
+The name "Bloody Christmas Eve" refers to Eve of the Christmas, that previously was celebrated on 23 December.

 The course of pacification

 On December 22, 1944, Germans arrived in Ochotnica Dolna, who within the so-called the food campaign robbed the village.
 Despite the opposition of the local residents, a group of Soviet partisans attacked German soldiers, killing two of them, including non - commissioned SS-Unterscharführer Bruno Koch.

 The next day, about 200 SS men came from Krościenko with six cars.
 The Germans ran into the homes, demanding money first and then murdering people.
 Children were thrown alive in the fire or brutally murdered.

 The Germans wanted to burn and plunge the next village Ochotnica Górna, but the snow was too heavy and their cars were not able to travel up the hill.